The Professional Me

 Amy earned a Master of Business Administration with a concentration in banking & finance from the Weatherhead School of Management at the Case Western Reserve University in Cleveland, Ohio, and a bachelor’s degree in Economics from National Taiwan University.
 She served as a member of the board of directors for the CFA Society of Cleveland from 2010 to 2011.

-Amy is active in the community and currently serves as president of the National Taiwan University Alumni Association-Northeast Ohio Chapter and is a voting member of the National Taiwan University Alumni Association-North America.
+Amy is active in the community.
+She served as president of the National Taiwan University Alumni Association-Northeast Ohio Chapter from 2017 to 2019 and was a voting member of the National Taiwan University Alumni Association-North America.
 She has served as a member of the administrative committee, as well as treasurer for the Boston Heights Taiwanese Friends Church.
 She also served on the executive committee for the 2015 Midwest Summer Taiwanese Conference.
 She is a graduate of the Cleveland Bridge Builders class of 2002, a selective community leadership program launched in Cleveland.

 Amy was born in Taipei, Taiwan and is fluent in Mandarin Chinese and Taiwanese.
-Amy currently lives in Bath, Ohio where she and her husband are raising their son and daughter.
+She lives in Bath, Ohio with her husband, Nick and their two children, Jonathon and Leah.

 Professional Designations & Credentials